00one00/rswr_systems/apps/customer_portal/API_DOCUMENTATION.md

 # Customer Portal API Documentation

 ## Overview
-This document provides detailed information about the API endpoints available in the Customer Portal application of RS Wind Repair Systems.
-These APIs are primarily used to retrieve data for the interactive visualizations and to support various customer-facing functionalities.
+This document describes the API endpoints powering the RSWR Systems Customer Portal's interactive data visualizations and features.
+These APIs provide authenticated access to repair metrics, unit data, and status information.

-## Authentication
+## Authentication Requirements
-All API endpoints require authentication.
-The APIs use Django's session-based authentication, and users must be logged in as a valid customer user to access these endpoints.
-Unauthorized requests will be redirected to the login page.
+All API endpoints use Django's session-based authentication.
+Users must be logged in with a valid customer account to access these endpoints.
+Unauthorized access attempts will be redirected to the login page.

-## API Endpoints
+## Available API Endpoints

-### 1. Unit Repair Data API
+### Unit Repair Data API

 **Endpoint**: `/customer/api/unit-repair-data/`

 **Method**: GET

-**Description**: Retrieves repair counts for each unit associated with the logged-in customer's account.
+**Purpose**: Retrieves repair counts for each unit/vehicle associated with the logged-in customer's account.
+This data powers the "Repairs by Unit" bar chart visualization.

-**Request Parameters**: None

 **Response Format**:
 ```json